alainkaegi/ldbc_snb_neo4j/README.md

 Generate a dataset using the LDBC SNB data generator [2] with the scale factor of your choice, the PARAM_GENERATION environment variable set to 1, and most other parameters left to their default values.
-In the end the goal is to have ../ldbc_snb_datagen/data/social_network/ holding the CSV files to seed the benchmark graph database and ../ldbc_snb_datagen/substitution_parameters/ containing files used as input to the LDBC benchmark or to the complex queries run in standalone mode.
-You may have to issue a command like bin/hdfs dfs -get data ../ldbc_snb_datagen/data/ to retrieve your data.
+In the end the goal is to have ../ldbc_snb_datagen/social_network/ holding the CSV files to seed the benchmark graph database and ../ldbc_snb_datagen/substitution_parameters/ containing files used as input to the LDBC benchmark or to the complex queries run in standalone mode.
+You may have to issue a command like bin/hdfs dfs -get social_network/ ../ldbc_snb_datagen/social_network/ to retrieve your data.

 Load the database
 -----------------